 Literary Source of Miles to Go Before I Sleep

 This is a very famous phrase used by Robert Frost in the last stanza of his poem, Stopping By Woods on a Snowy Evening.
 In the lines 15 and 16, this phrase points towards the realization of the speaker regarding his duties and responsibilities to fulfill before going to sleep.
 He says:

 And miles to go before I sleep,

 (Stopping by Woods on a Snowy Evening, Lines 15-16)

-The traveler in this poem enters into a remote area where weather is soothing, scene is bewitching where he wants to stay for a while.
-However, he needs to continue this journey to fulfill his promises.
+The traveler in this poem enters into a remote area where the weather is soothing, the scenery is bewitching, making him want to stay for a while.
+However, the speaker needs to continue this journey to fulfill his promises.

 The theme of this phrase is about affirming a path of life, and fulfilling promises.
-Some critics of Frost have suggested that this poem has a secret death wish, though the mentioning of dying soon does not mean that speaker wishes to die.
-Mostly we, at one time or another are struck with a realization that we will die one day.
-Figuratively, Frost has not used this phrase to suggest his death wish, but quite the reverse, he has assure himself, for he has more years of life to fulfill obligations.
-It could also suggest that narrator is falling asleep slowly, knows his responsibilities and obligations at home, yet unable to defy a peaceful lull in the drifting snow.
+Some critics of Frost have suggested that this poem expresses a secret death wish, though the mentioning of dying soon does not mean that the speaker wishes to die.
+Mostly we all, at one time or another, are struck with a realization that we will die one day.
+Figuratively, Frost has not used this phrase to suggest a death wish, but quite the reverse – he has assured himself, for he has more years of life to fulfill obligations.
+It could also suggest that the narrator is falling asleep slowly, knows his responsibilities and obligations at home, yet is unable to defy a peaceful lull in the drifting snow.